Ryan Williams (footballer, born 1991): Paysandu

 On 5 February 2018, it was announced that Williams had moved to Brazil to join Campeonato Brasileiro Série B club Paysandu on a three-month contract.
 He was unable to be registered until 23 March and made his only appearance for the club as a 75th-minute substitute for Pedro Carmona in a 1–1 draw with São Bento on 19 May.
 In mid-June 2018, it was announced that Williams' contract had been terminated early due to personal problems.

 Tranmere Rovers

 On 13 September 2018, Williams joined League Two club Tranmere Rovers on a short-term contract.
 He made just two EFL Trophy appearances before departing Prenton Park on 14 January 2019.

 Hartford Athletic

 On 21 February 2019, Williams moved to the United States to join USL Championship club Hartford Athletic.

 AFC Eskilstuna

 On 26 August 2020, Williams joined Swedish Superettan side AFC Eskilstuna.
 His lone goal for the club came on 16 October 2020 in a 3–2 loss against Akropolis IF.
 In March 2022, he rejoined the club on a deal until the end of the year.

 Detroit City

-Williams returned to the United States in March 2024, signing with USL Championship side Detroit City ahead of their 2024 season.
+Williams returned to the United States in March 2024, signing with USL Championship side Detroit City ahead of their 2024 season, and signed a new one-year contract with them for the 2025 season.